-Perfect Loaded Nachos: a football party classic in my house.
+Next, Perfect Loaded Nachos are a football party classic in my house.
 I serve them buffet-style, letting guests load up their own bowls.
 The rich cheese sauce stays smooth and silky.
 Leftover meat, sauce, and condiments are absolutely fantastic on baked potatoes!

-Slow-Cooker Sticky Chicken Wings: These crockpot sticky chicken wings are juicy and delicious, finished with a sweet, spicy, tangy sauce.
+Make my Slow-Cooker Sticky Chicken Wings in the crockpot and finish with a sweet, spicy, tangy sauce.
+If you like, set them under the broiler to crisp up.
 Perfect holiday and sports party fare!

-Pico de Gallo: a lighter, healthier choice for party dips.
+Next, Pico de Gallo is a lighter, healthier choice for party dips.
 The fresh, zippy flavor, will keep your guests coming back for more!

 Phil's Taco Dip: the perfect traveler to bring to potluck parties!
 Creamy, cheesy, addicting flavor that's great for loading up on tortilla chips.

 Mini sweet peppers stuffed with goat cheese are a perfect, festive appetizer for a small party.
 Any extra herbed goat cheese is great on crackers!